stuffbymax/Bash-Theft-Auto/README.md

 1.  **Download the Script:** Save the `bash` script to your local machine (e.g., `bash_theft_auto.sh`).
 2.  **Make the Script Executable:**

     ```bash
     chmod +x bash_theft_auto.sh
     ```

-3.  **Create Necessary Directories:**
+4.  **IF DELITED Create Necessary Directories:**

 	- Create a `plugins` directory for your plugins
 	- Create a `music` directory for your music files (must be .mp3 files)
 	- Create a `saves` directory for your save files

     ```bash
     mkdir plugins
 	mkdir music
 	mkdir saves
     ```
-4.  **Add music files** Put .mp3 files into the music folder.
+5.  **Add music files** Put .mp3 files into the music folder.
 The game will randomly choose between the files in the folder.

 ### How to Play